rrhg/rrhg.github.io/olm.md

 For a more detailed & technical explanation see [Understanding the OLM by Red Hat Openshift documentation](https://docs.openshift.com/container-platform/4.1/applications/operators/olm-understanding-olm.html)

+## Here are some notes in my own words for creating a mental model.

 ## What is the  OLM ?
 Is the component of the [Operator Framework](https://github.com/operator-framework) that install & manages operators.